rexali/droid/README.md

 ## Welcome to Android Tutorial

+This tutorial does not assume that you have previous knowledge on android app development.
+So we'll take you from beginner's level to advance level.
+So bear with us.

 You can use the [editor on GitHub](https://github.com/rexali/droid/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.